maicher/cli_spinnable/README.md

           cli.tick
         end

-4. If operation will fail (exception raised within the block), `x` will be printed
+4. If operation will fail (exception raised within the block), &#215; will be printed

         with_spinner do |cli|
           cli.print 'Trying to do something that can fail'